rniii/eslint-plugin-simple-header/README.md

 The `simple-header/header` rule takes a variable amount of options.
 The last option might be an object, like so:

 - `"file"` text file to use as a header.
-Note that it should not use comment syntax
+Trailing spaces will be trimmed on the end of the file, but otherwise the entire file is used as-is

 - `"files"` like `"file"`, but you can specify multiple files